CS171/Homework_instructions/week-08/lab/week-08_lab.md

     - define pie layout
     - set up your path generator

-    When defining your layout, i.e. your pie shape generator, you will need to make sure that you account for the more complex data structure (in contrast to the example).
-Try the following lines of code and make sure to understand what's going on:

-    ```javascript
-    vis.pie = d3.pie()
-        .value(function(d){
-            console.log(d)
-            return d.value
-        });
-    ```

     Next up is wrangleData().
 Here, you don't need to do anything except to understand what's going on.
 We are creating a very simple data structure for you.
-It is an array of objects .
+It is an array of objects.
 Each object has a random value (between 0-100) and a fixed color.
 This should help you when defining the fill attribute for the arcs.

       Lastly, let's look at updateVis().
 Here, you want to draw the arcs that make up the actual